Simonsen94/SME_Analyst/src/pages/products/index.md

 ---
-heading: Services that make you data-driven
+heading: Services that scale your business
 path: /products
 templateKey: product-page
 title: Services
 image: /img/products_herobanner.jpg
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+description: I am primarily focused on contributing to scale businesses by providing quality researched blog posts that solves actual issues.
+I only incorporate knowledge from highly acclaimed research papers and I pair that with my hands-on experience from my daily job as an Analytics and Optimization Consultant.
 intro:
   blurbs:
     - image: /img/coffee.png